 Ultralight vehicle with low eco footprint

 The standard vehicle weighs 120 kilograms and can be used and driven like a traditional bicycle.
-By using Bcomp’s proprietary ampliTex™ and powerRibs™ technology reinforcement, the end customers get a lightweight custom-made vehicle with up to 5x higher vibration damping than carbon fibres saving up to 30% costs vs carbon fibre bodywork, and with 75% lower CO2 footprint.
+By using Bcomp’s proprietary ampliTex™ and powerRibs™ technology reinforcement, the end customers get a lightweight custom-made vehicle with up to 5x higher vibration damping than carbon fibres and with up to 85% lower CO2 footprint.

 The vehicle can run 60 miles and do 100 stops on a 6hr charge.
 It has low Volatile Organic Compounds (VOC), improved safety without sharp shattering or toxic dust, and viable end-of-life options (incl. incinerating for heat without residual waste).
 It is built using few moving parts to minimise problems and ensure a long lifetime.
 The fibres are renewable and grown in Europe, binding CO2 as they grow.